linode/docs/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-18-04/index.md

 {{< /file >}}

     {{< note >}}
 The `MaxKeepAliveRequests` setting controls the maximum number of requests during a persistent connection.
 50 is a conservative amount; you may need to set this number higher depending on your use-case.
-The `KeepAliveTimeout` controls how long the server waits for new requests from already connected clients, setting this option to 5 will avoid wasting RAM.
+The `KeepAliveTimeout` setting controls how long the server waits (measured in seconds) for new requests from already connected clients.
+Setting this to 5 will avoid wasting RAM.
 {{< /note >}}

-3. The default *multi-processing module* (MPM) is the **prefork** module. `mpm_prefork` is the module that is compatible with most systems.
-Since the LAMP stack requires PHP, it may be best to stick with the default.
+2. The default *multi-processing module* (MPM) is the **prefork** module. `mpm_prefork` is the module that is compatible with most systems.
 Open the `mpm_prefork.conf` file located in `/etc/apache2/mods-available` and edit the configuration.
 Below are the suggested values for a **2GB Linode**:

     {{< file "/etc/apache2/mods-available/mpm_prefork.conf" aconf >}}
 <IfModule mpm_prefork_module>